jayvicsanantonio/sync-flow/docs/webhook-endpoints.example.md

 - Update and Delete endpoints require both `userId` and `taskId` parameters
 - Update endpoint allows partial updates (only send fields you want to change)
 - Update endpoint is fully implemented and supports updating title, notes, due date, and status
-- Delete endpoint still needs implementation in GoogleTasksService
+- Delete endpoint is fully implemented - permanently removes tasks from Google Tasks
+- All endpoints handle errors gracefully with detailed error messages